Path Ranking with Attention to Type Hierarchies: Introduction

 \section{Introduction}

-Knowledge bases (KBs), such as WordNet \cite{wordnet} and Freebase \cite{freebase}, have been used to provide background knowledge for various tasks such as recommendation \cite{wang2018dkn}, and visual question answering \cite{aditya2018explicit}.
-Such KBs typically contain facts stored in the form of (source entity, relation, target entity) triples, such as (fork, in, kitchen).
+Knowledge bases (KBs), such as WordNet \cite{wordnet} and Freebase \cite{freebase}, have been used to provide background knowledge for tasks such as recommendation \cite{wang2018dkn}, and visual question answering \cite{aditya2018explicit}.
+Such KBs typically contain facts stored in the form of $(source\:entity,\, relation,\, target \:entity)$ triples, such as $(Fork, in, Kitchen)$.
+Combined, the dataset of triples is often represented as a graph, consisting of nodes representing entities and edges representing relations.
+Many KBs also contain type information for entities, which can be represented as type hierarchies by ordering each entity's types based on levels of abstraction.

 Despite containing millions of facts, existing KBs still have a large amount of missing information \cite{min2013distant}.
 As a result, robustly reasoning about missing information is important not only for improving the quality of KBs, but also for providing more reliable information for applications relying on the contained data.
-The \textit{knowledge base completion problem} is the problem of inferring missing information from existing facts in KBs.
-More specifically, \textit{fact prediction} is the problem of predicting whether a relation holds between two entities given the existing information in a KB.
+The objective of the \textit{knowledge base completion problem} is to infer missing information from existing facts in KBs.
+More specifically, \textit{fact prediction} is the problem of predicting whether a missing triple is true.

-Prior work on fact prediction can be separated into two categories.
-The first leverages latent feature models such as tensor factorization or neural networks \cite{nickel}.
-The second discovers observable patterns in graphs, which can be constructed from triples by representing entities as nodes and relations as edges.
-One common graph-based approach is the Path Ranking Algorithm (PRA), which uses sequences of relations as generic patterns of paths in graphs.

-However, contradictions often arise because this type of patterns are generic and can often apply to widely varying scenarios.
-Figure \ref{fig:main_figure} shows two examples having the same sequence of relations $\langle in,-in,used\_for\rangle$ (the minus sign indicates reversed direction for the relation) but the prediction is only correct in the first example.
-A way to solve this problem is to leverage the information gained by considering the entities involved in paths. \cite{chains} incorporate entity information by concatenating vector representations of relations with that of entities.
-The use of entity information effectively increases the accuracy of fact prediction but the generality of path patterns have been lost.

-We propose a new class of path patterns, which in addition to relations, includes a type for each entity in a path.
-This type is selected from the type hierarchy for each entity, where types are ordered based on their levels of abstraction.
-For example, types from the most specific to the most abstract in the type hierarchy of the entity fork are cutlery, tableware, article, and object.
-Based on the distributional informativeness hypothesis proposed in \cite{santus2014hypernym}, a generic type can occur in more general contexts in place of the specific types that entail it.
-Therefore, this new class of path patterns can balance between generalization and discrimination if the types selected for entities have the right levels of abstraction.